 This hearty soup puts your leftover holiday ham bone to good use.
-My Ham, Bean and Bacon Soup with Dumplings is full of smoky ham and bacon flavor, with loads of veggies and beans, and best of all- easy drop dumplings!JUMP TO RECIPE
+My Ham and Bean Soup with Dumplings is full of smoky ham and bacon flavor, with loads of veggies and beans, and best of all- easy drop dumplings!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.